HuppeJ/jh-summer19/Exercises/Exercise7_Extracting_10_Questions/highlighted_questions/question5_highlighted.md

 **comment 8:**

-Well I am fortunate not to have had any side effects such as headaches tiredness etc.,  but as I am coming to the end of day 3, I feel really fed up and depressed!!
-It was a real struggle to eat the soup I'd made for supper, and the shake tasted awful  ( the same shake that I found more than palatable yesterday!).
+Well I am fortunate not to have had any side effects such as headaches tiredness etc.,  but as I am coming to the end of day 3, I feel really fed up and depressed!! ```It was a real struggle to eat the soup I'd made for supper, and the shake tasted awful```  ( the same shake that I found more than palatable yesterday!).
 All this despite being quite hungry.
-I suppose the fact that I normally have a very varied diet, and am finding this boring might have something to do with it, but I have a dreadful feeling that I am going to have trouble sticking to the regime.
-Does anyone have any interesting recipes please?
-I checked the Newcastle MRI centre website, but the recipe page would not load.
+I suppose the fact that I normally have a very varied diet, and am finding this boring might have something to do with it, but I have a dreadful feeling that ```I am going to have trouble sticking to the regime```. ```Does anyone have any interesting recipes please?``` I checked the Newcastle MRI centre website, but the recipe page would not load.
 All the vegetable recipes I have contain cheese, oil, butter or all sorts of other forbidden goodies.

 All ideas gratefully considered!